aaronpenne/mark-forster-archive/_posts/2010-01-26-do-it-tomorrow-revision-on-its-way.md

 **Author:** learning as I go
 **Date:** January 27, 2010 at 16:45

+Hi ksrhee
-Hi ksrheeYou're preaching to the choir in Mark's case.
-His benevolence is one of the ruling characteristic of his persona, followed closely by his wonderfully eccentric humor!learning as I go
+You're preaching to the choir in Mark's case.
+His benevolence is one of the ruling characteristic of his persona, followed closely by his wonderfully eccentric humor! learning as I go

 ---